joao-works/Magic-Localization/README.md

-# Magic-Localization
+## ✨ The Magic Localization Initiative
-The Magic Localization Initiative.
+Hello!
+And welcome to the Magic Localization Initiative official repository.